Gyana491/KrushiMitra-AI/Readme.md

 (Please try Voice Input in Odia Languages)

 Please choose any location in Odisha.
-Ex: Keonjhar, jajpur , Jagatsinghpur, sambalpur
+Ex: Banki.
+Odisha

 Also Try Image Input To detect  the Crop Diseases and get actionale advices